RubySlovenia/RubySlovenia.github.io/CONTRIBUTING.md

 We love pull requests from everyone.
-Follow the thoughtbot [code of conduct](https://thoughtbot.com/open-source-code-of-conduct) while contributing.
+Follow the Contributor Covenant [code of conduct](http://contributor-covenant.org/) while contributing.

 ## Development